-DIRECTORS' RESPONSIBILITY FOR AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS
+DIRECTORS' RESPONSIBILITY FOR AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 AUGUST 2015

-The annual financial statements, set out on pages 39 to 87, were prepared by management in conformity with International Financial Reporting Standards and the Companies Act of South Africa, applied on a consistent basis throughout the year, except where otherwise stated.
+The annual financial statements, set out on pages 37 to 82, were prepared by management in conformity with, the International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
 They have been approved by the board of directors and have been signed on their behalf by the undermentioned directors.